ONSdigital/Statistical-Method-Specifications/editing_and_imputation/imputation/mean_of_ratios/methodological_specification.md

 The proportions must sum to 1, where 1 represents 100% i.e.,
- target period link weight = 0.8 means the overall imputation links should be calculated using 80% of the current year link and 20% of the previous year link.
+ target period link weight = 0.8 means the overall imputation links should be calculated using 80% of the current year link and 20% of the previous link.
 The type of imputation link must also be consistent with both periods e.g., the target period and chosen time period links must both be forwards imputation links.

+If the previous link is not available, then 100% of the target period link should be used.

+### 6.3 Best Practice Guidance

+To summarise the best practice information previously detailed:

+* Zeros should be excluded when calculating growth ratios except when the data has a high prevalence of zeros
+* Trimming should not be applied if the number of matched pairs (growth ratios) is less than or equal to 10
+* Respondent filtering should only be used to remove extreme or influential growth ratios that remain after trimming has been implemented.
+Respondent filtering should be seen as a last resort.

-### 6.3 Error Handling
+### 6.4 Error Handling

 In the case of errors occurring the method shall not result in any output records.
 Instead, a suitable error shall be emitted.